 The Artist's Way Workbook is an indispensable book for anyone following the spiritual path to higher creativity laid out in The Artist' s Way.

 There's never been a career guide like The Adventures of Johnny Bunko: The Last Career Guide You'll Ever Need.
-Told in manage, the Japanese comic book format that's an international sensation, it's a fully illustrated story of a young Everyman just out of college who lands his first job.
+Told in manga, the Japanese comic book format that's an international sensation, it's a fully illustrated story of a young Everyman just out of college who lands his first job.

-Johnny Bunko is new to the Boggs Corp., and he stumbles through his early months as a working stuff until a crisis prompts him to rethink his approach.
+Johnny Bunko is new to the Boggs Corp., and he stumbles through his early months as a working stiff until a crisis prompts him to rethink his approach.
 Step by step he builds a career, illustrating as he does the six core lessons of finding, keeping and flourishing in satisfying work.
 A groundbreaking guide to surviving and flourishing in any career, The Adventures of Johnny Bunko is smart, engaging and insightful, and offers practical advice for anyone looking for a life of rewarding work.

 Designers create worlds and solve problems using design thinking.
 Look around your office or home - at the tablet or smartphone you may be holding or the chair you are sitting in.
 Everything in our lives was designed by someone.
 And every design starts with a problem that a designer or team of designers seeks to solve.

-In this book, Bill Burnett and Dave Evans show us how design thinking can help us create a life that is both meaningful and fulfilling, regardless of who or where we are, what we do or have done for a liing, or how young or old we are.
+In this book, Bill Burnett and Dave Evans show us how design thinking can help us create a life that is both meaningful and fulfilling, regardless of who or where we are, what we do or have done for a living, or how young or old we are.
 The same design thinking responsible for amazing technology, products and spaces can be used to design and build your career and your life, a life of fulfillment and joy, constantly creative and productive, one that always holds the possibility of surprise.

 IDEO founder and Stanford d.school creator David Kelley and his brother Tom Kelley, IDEO partner and the author of the bestselling The Art of Innovation, have written a powerful and compelling book on unleashing the creativity that lies within each and every one of us.

 Too often, companies and individuals assume that creativity and innovation are the domain of the "creative types".
 But two of the leading experts in innovation, design and creativity on the planet show us that each and every one of us is creative.
-In an incredibly entertaining and inspiring narrative that draws on countless stories from their work at IDEO, the Stanford d.school, and with many of the world's top companies, David and Tom Kelley indentify the principles and strategies that will allow us to tap into our creative potential in our work lives, and in our personal lives, and allow us to innovate in terms of how we approach and solve problems.
+In an incredibly entertaining and inspiring narrative that draws on countless stories from their work at IDEO, the Stanford d.school, and with many of the world's top companies, David and Tom Kelley identify the principles and strategies that will allow us to tap into our creative potential in our work lives, and in our personal lives, and allow us to innovate in terms of how we approach and solve problems.
 It is a book that will help each of us be more productive and successful in our lives and in our careers.